tinystork/zeseestarstacker/README.md

 - `freeze_reference_wcs`: when set to `true` the reference WCS determined from the first solved batch remains fixed for the whole run, preventing small drifts between batches when using inter-batch reprojection.
+- `solve_batches`: disable solving of each stacked batch when set to `false`.
+  The stored reference WCS header is applied instead.

 `use_radec_hints` controls whether ASTAP receives the RA/DEC coordinates from the FITS header.
 This option is **disabled by default** and should only be